 After the Super Bowl, Pepsi printed a full-page ad in the Atlanta Journal Constitution thanking the city Atlanta.
 The ad included a photo of statues of both Coke and Pepsi sponsors raising a cup of soda to each other.

-As a native Atlanta, I loved experiencing the Cola Wars real-time in Atlanta during Super Bowl week.
+As a native Atlantan, I loved experiencing the Cola Wars real-time in Atlanta during Super Bowl week.
 As a marketer, I was inspired to think a little more out of the box and a little more in tune with my target audience.
 What outrageous acts of marketing have you seen or experienced?
 Feel free to share in the comments below!